particle-iot/docs/src/content/integrations/webhooks.md

 You can also copy from the "Custom Template" tab and share the webhook template with others.

+## Webhook security

+**Particle strongly recommends using https (TLS/SSL)** for all webhook communication for security.
+It not only protects the contents of your webhook call, but also makes it harder for a bad actor to spoof being your server to intercept data.

+Using transport-level security is especially important when sending credentials such as authorization tokens or basic authentication (username/password) to help prevent stealing of credentials.

 ## Product webhooks

 If you are building a product using Particle, you now have the ability to create webhooks at the product-level.
 This will allow you as a product creator to define a single webhook than any of the devices in the product's fleet can trigger.